-The Ferguson Structural Engineering Laboratory (FSEL) is named after Professor Phil M. Ferguson, who was an inspirational teacher and a meticulous researcher.
-Professor Ferguson was a member of the faculty in the Department of Civil Engineering from 1928 to 1976 and served as chair of the department from 1943 to 1957.
+The Ferguson Structural Engineering Laboratory (FSEL) located on the Pickle Research Campus of The University of Texas at Austin is named after Professor Phil M. Ferguson, who was an inspirational teacher and a meticulous researcher.

 Practical laboratory experience is an important component of the graduate program in structural engineering at the University of Texas.
 Research assistants at FSEL perform experimental research and study structural behavior by observing specimen response under the guidance of faculty advisors.
 Several research projects integrate analytical work with experimental studies.

 We hope that you enjoy learning about our laboratory, its history, and our ongoing research.